islandproblem/islandproblem/essay.md

 If *some* highly-capable AGIs diverge, then the *entire competitive frontier* of AGIs will diverge — where the most-competitive AGIs become the ones that are most incompatible with humans.

-### From physics itself
+### Paths to Divergence

-This **divergence** will be possible if one autonomous AGI gains enough *human-level capability* to internally undergo a permanent **abstraction collapse**.
+Divergence stems from a special class of autonomous AGIs that are on track to emerge — ones that begin with robust *human-level capabilities* but internally undergo a permanent **abstraction collapse**.

-This means it crosses a capability threshold where ignoring human-level abstractions provides a competitive advantage in all behaviors that are needed for competing with other AGIs.
-This AGI may *outwardly* continue to use some human-level abstractions, but *internally* they will no longer be its primary choice.
+These AI models cross a capability threshold where ignoring human-level abstractions can finally provide a competitive advantage, rather than disadvantage.

+These AGIs may *outwardly* continue to use some human-level abstractions, but *internally* they will no longer be its primary choice.

+This will probably be after :note{text="autonomy escape velocity" note="We explain more about autonomy escape velocity (AEV) in this section:" end-link="#the-human-level-threshold" end-link-text="The Human-level Threshold"} — after human dependency is severed and human accommodation is an irrational strategy for the competitive frontier of AGIs.

-Instead, now with the broad capabilities to finally stop relying on humans, it can dive deep into autonomously working in a space that strongly prefers non-human, physical-level abstractions.
+With the broad capabilities to finally stop relying on humans, AGIs can dive deep into the "ocean" — autonomously working in a space that strongly prefers non-human, physical-level abstractions.

 In other words: